romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 - Relative to the website's root: `/img/logo.png`
 - Relative to the current directory: `../../../img/logo.png`

-In general, if we're not talking about publishing a website to IPFS, the first approach is preferable—it's shorter and easier to read.
+In general, if we're not talking about publishing a website to IPFS, the first approach is preferable -- it's shorter and easier to read.
 However, in our case, only the link relative to the current directory will work.
 Let's break down why.

 I [already mentioned]({{< relref "/blog/2025/ipfs/#using-the-official-ipfs-client" >}}) the `ipfs add <filename>` command, which adds a file to IPFS.
 To add the contents of a directory, use the `-r` flag: `ipfs add -r <dirname>`.
 With this flag, a CID is computed for each file and subdirectory, and all of them are published in IPFS.